 The subvention scheme in real estate has been both a blessing and a challenge.
 While it makes property buying easier by delaying EMI obligations, past misuse by builders raised concerns.
 RERA’s introduction has created a more transparent and secure environment, protecting buyers from fraud and ensuring accountability.

-For homebuyers, understanding the subvention scheme’s meaning, its benefits, and risks is crucial.
+For homebuyers, understanding the meaning of the subvention scheme, its benefits, and associated risks is crucial.
 Whether it’s a builder subvention scheme, a bank subvention scheme, or a government-backed interest subvention scheme, the principle remains the same – making finance more affordable and accessible.

 Ultimately, RERA has not only safeguarded buyers but also restored confidence in the Indian real estate sector.